bppwrite/bppwrite.github.io/content/education/_index.md

 All of our classes and camps focus on the art of creating something new; whether it’s a new character, a new story, or a new play.
 Students learn to collaborate with others and become more confident and comfortable with their bodies and voices, while learning the skills needed to write and create their own new plays.

-Contact Education Director [Rachael Himsel](mailto:education@newplays.org) for more information or [Register Now](http://services.bloomington.ivytech.edu/cll_local/cll_registration_form.html).
+Contact Education Director [Eric Shelley](mailto:education@newplays.org) for more information or [Register Now](http://services.bloomington.ivytech.edu/cll_local/cll_registration_form.html).
 2018 scholarships available.

 ## Ages 5 - 8